CAMMA-public/S4M/README.md

 <details>
 <summary>Click to expand Custom training</summary>

-Lets download a small custom dataset in ```./data```, "balloons"
+Let's download a small custom dataset in ```./data```, "balloons"

 ```bash
 python S4M/tools/dl_balloons.py
 ```

-Lets finetune S4M.
+Let's finetune S4M.
 We modify the training config inline.
 You can also create a custom config file instead.
 ```bash
 export PYTHONPATH=$PYTHONPATH:.
 export TORCH_FORCE_NO_WEIGHTS_ONLY_LOAD=1